-Interviewing is stressful and there are multiple aspects to the planning.
-Today let’s just do some basic Q&A to learn the best ways to be successful.
+The next job interview is looming and for many people, interviewing is stressful.
+There are multiple aspects to the planning.
+Here is basic Q&A to learn the best ways to be successful in your next job interview.

-There are many types of interviews and many ways they are conducted.
+There are many types of interviews and many ways those interviews can be conducted.
 The most common are the phone interview, the Skype interview, and the in-person interview.

 The phone interview is almost always the first interview though there may be more phone interviews within a specific company’s process.
 If the interview is a phone interview, here’s a quick checklist: